Experienced Atlanta Automotive Product Liability Lawyers

 What kinds of injuries are caused by defective auto parts?

 Defective auto parts have played a role in some of the most famous recall cases in U.S. history.
 Takata’s defective airbags, Jeep’s defective gear shifters, Volkswagen’s emissions: these are the cases that garnered the most media attention not only because of the danger that drivers faced, but, at times, because of the sheer hubris of the manufacturers.
-Defective auto parts have played a role in some of the most serious injury cases HLM has handled, leading our clients to sustain:
+Defective auto parts have played a role in some of the most serious injury cases Harris Lowry Manton has handled, leading our clients to sustain: